kmlawson/japanese-empire-mo3335/seminars.md

 **Preparation:**

-* As you primary sources related to Japanese Empire:
+* As you consider your long essay topic, consider browsing primary sources related to Japanese Empire available at this website:
     * [Grassroots Operations of the Japanese Empire](https://www.japaneseempire.info/)
 * Explore primary sources related to Korea and Taiwan:
     * [Taiwan Primary Sources](https://taiwanprimarysources.com/)